VadymMoiseyenko-zz/GitHubClient/README.md

 # GitHubClient
 Simple Git Hub Client.

-It's very simple, which i create for myself, just for learning.
+It's very simple, which I create for myself, just for learning.
 Main goal is work with open API and using external Android Libraries.
 Here you can enter your programing language and location, and then specify searching by entering name in search bar.